Samsung-Loki/samsung-docs/docs/PIT.md

 * CP/Modem = 1

 ### Version 1
-Old PIT version, the way to detect is not very accurate. \
+Old PIT version, the way to detect is very simple and logical. \
-It is v2 if all block sizes are the same, v1 otherwise.
+It is v2 if all block sizes aren't the same, v1 otherwise.

 #### Device Types
 * ONENAND = 0